NaLogos/Online_Certification_Web_App/README.md

 ## How to use

 - Clone the repository with __git clone__
-- Make sure the database credentials in __.env__ file are correct (Fakhreddine, Jihane, lfichier m9ad just skip this step)
+- Make sure the database credentials in __.env__ file are correct (Fakhreddine, Jihane, 9ado a new database f mysql o smiwha Online_Certification, lfichier rah m9ad bla matblo walo)
 - Run __composer update__
 - Run __composer install__
 - Run __php artisan key:generate__